WSC Rules of Play-General Rules and Regulations for Outdoor Seasons

 - Causes the game to stop before full-time is completed, unless agreed upon by both teams

-- Does anything that is deemed by the GAD Committee not to be in the best interest of the game
+- Does anything that is deemed by the Grievance and Disciplinary Committee not to be in the best interest of the game

-- Except as otherwise specified in Rule 13, if any of the items listed above occur, the team who has caused the forfeit will be responsible for paying the following: a $30 forfeit fine which must be paid prior to the forfeiting team’s next scheduled game.
+- Except as otherwise specified in Rule 12, if any of the items listed above occur, the team who has caused the forfeit will be responsible for paying the following: a $30 forfeit fine if a game was not played and to be paid prior to the forfeiting team’s next scheduled game.